-The word "bombogenesis" is not only a potentially great name for your next band, but also a cool weather term you may have heard being thrown around by meteorologists.
-But what exactly is it and why is the Northeast United States on high alert for one?
+The word "bombogenesis" is more than a potentially great name for your next band; it's also a cool weather term you may have heard being thrown around by meteorologists.
+But what exactly is it?

-A bombogenesis, aka "cyclone bomb," is used to describe an extreme drop in pressure of 24 millibars in 24 hours.
+A bombogenesis or bomb cyclone, is used to describe an extreme drop in pressure of 24 millibars in 24 hours.
 These rapidly strengthening storms occur when a large temperature gradient is formed between a cold continental mass of air and warm sea-surface temperatures.
 These air masses mix to form what's called an "extratropical cyclone," with cold air at its core deriving energy from the mixing of hot and cold air masses around it.

-How to prepare for a bombogenesis?
+How do you prepare for a bombogenesis?
 Stock up, stay warm, throw another log on the fire, and keep off the roads.
 This is one cold punch of powder best experienced from behind a window.

 Editor's note: This story was originally written in December 2016 and has been updated with new information.